zjruff/pycnet-audio/docs/index.rst

 			Column to hold species IDs and other tags added manually in Kaleidoscope.
 This field will always be blank when the review file is created.
 If you plan to tag the review file manually, we recommend saving the edited version under a different filename (e.g. ``CLE_36702_review_kscope_TAGGED.csv``) to avoid the possibility of accidentally overwriting the tags you have applied.

 Other processing modes may produce different output files.
-Most notably, running ``pycnet rename`` will produce a log file called e.g. ``CLE_36702_rename_log.csv``, listing each .wav file in the target directory and recording any changes to the filenames.
+Most notably, running ``pycnet rename`` will produce a log file called e.g. ``CLE_36702_rename_log.csv``, listing each audio file in the target directory and recording any changes to the filenames.
 This file contains a row for each file and contains the following fields:

 		Folder
 			Full path to the folder containing each file.